 Stir-fried Chinese Sesame Noodles, loaded up with healthy veggies and tossed in the most delicious, creamy vegan Sesame Sauce made with tahini paste!
 Make this in 20 minutes flat and keep it vegan or add chicken- up to you!
+With a video!

 Here’s a simple recipe for Chinese Sesame Noodles, loaded up with healthy veggies.
 Today I used up all the stray farmer’s market veggies we had hiding in our fridge.
 Luckily down here in California the farmer’s markets are still open and FULL of amazing produce.
 No lines or cues.
 Just sayin.’

 You could also make this with pre-packaged stir-fry veggies, or just use what you have on hand.